garden

 August 5, 2022 · · Canning & Kitchen

 Cottage food law is the legal permission or ban on selling homemade food.
-And it’s gotten a lot of attention lately.
-Within the past few years, states have either tightened or loosened their laws concerning who can sell their breads, pickles, and jellies; and the ways they can go about doing it.
+In the past few years, states have either tightened or loosened their laws concerning who can sell bread, pickles, and jellies and how they can do it.

 Read More